 If all forms of a document are guaranteed to be similarly named and easy to request in bulk, then this approach can work.
 Too often, the focus of an attachment solution is to be strong on one dimension – things associated with a single employee – and the result is that they are weak on multi-employee common HR tasks.

-Cost and Complexity to implement
+The Cost and Complexity to Implement HR Document Management Technology

 Depending upon the HRIS system, this may be a low-cost, easy to implement solution for basic attachment.
 If you choose to attempt a more elaborate scheme to enable consistent document classification and manipulation, then the cost and complexity will increase.